 - Strategic Planning (year 1)- View the vision, values and goals developed from AGC DC's 2017-2018 strategic planning year here.

-- Implementation (years 2-4)- We're in the first year of Implementation!
+- Implementation (years 2-4)- We're in the second year of Implementation!
 Join our work and read more about it here.

 - Vision, Values and Goals formed during the Strategic Planning Year | View More